rockit-astro/opsd/README.md

 `ops` is a commandline utility that controls the operations daemon.

-See [Software Infrastructure](https://github.com/warwick-one-metre/docs/wiki/Software-Infrastructure) for an overview of the software architecture and instructions for developing and deploying the code.

 ### Configuration

 Configuration is read from a json file that is installed by default to `/etc/opsd`.